Skip to content

 The diversity of genes

-Accordingly, the number of proteins significantly exceeds the number of genes: science today estimates 20.000 to 25.000 human genes , the number of proteins in humans becomes 80.000 to 400.000 estimated.
-More precise statements are currently difficult to make because research is still a long way from decoding all proteins.
+Accordingly, the number of proteins significantly exceeds the number of genes: Science today assumes 20,000 to 25,000 human genes out, the Number of proteins in humans at 80,000 to 400,000 More precise statements are currently difficult to make because research is still far from decoding all proteins.

-A groundbreaking development by the company DeepMind will certainly help here.
-Using a neural network called AlphaFold, they have developed software that can predict the 3D structure of proteins.
+A groundbreaking development by the company DeepMind, which uses a neural network called AlphaFold to develop software that can predict the 3D structure of proteins, will certainly help here.

-Epigenetics, also known as epigenetic fixation or epigenetic imprinting, is the reason why different cell types develop from cells with the same requirements.
-They all have the same genome, but different epigenomes that tell them what proteins to produce and what type of cells they ultimately need to be.
+Epigenetics, also epigenetic fixation or epigenetic imprinting is the reason why different cell types develop from cells with the same conditions.
+They all have the same genome, but different epigenomes that tell them which proteins need to be produced and what kind of cells they ultimately have to be.

-In addition, epigenetics is, at least according to current research, partly hereditary.
+In addition, epigenetics is partly hereditary, at least according to current research.
 Research into epigenetics is still a relatively young field, but there are already some exciting results.

 The combination with calcium ensures better AKG bioavailability in the organism.